GeoscienceAustralia/galileoQC/README.md

-# AirGravQC
+# pe*ga*susQC

-AirGravQC is a python package to check the quality of the airborne gravity dataset delivered by suppliers.
+pe*ga*susQC is a python package to check the quality of the airborne gravity dataset delivered by suppliers.

 ## Normal Installation

 For installations on PCs running Win10, Win11, macos, Debian, Fedora, or Ubuntu.

-It is recommended that a MiniConda environment be set up for AirGravQC with the current versions of python and pip.
+It is recommended that a MiniConda environment be set up for pe*ga*susQC with the current versions of python and pip.

 Installation is known to work using pip:

 ```
-pip install AirGravQC
+pip install pegasusQC
 ```

-AirGravQC is currently in a private repository and not generally available.
+pe*ga*susQC is currently in a private repository and not generally available.

 More information will be available when the package is published.
 In the meantime, contact Mark Dransfield if help is required.